richardgourley/charity-organization-event-website/README.md

 ## TESTING
 - TestCase
 - 200 and 302 status code testing
-- login - testing logged in users
+- login - testing logged in users actions
 - Model and View Testing
 - Timezone and datetime.timedelta() - used to create dates in the future and the past for testing model instances
 - self.client - used to retrieve the html content and context variables to test site pages